National Corporate Party

 The National Corporate Party (Cumann Corpruiteac Náisiúnta) was a fascist political party in Ireland founded by Eoin O'Duffy in June 1935 at a meeting of 500.
 It split from Fine Gael when O'Duffy was removed as leader of that party, which had been founded by the merger of O'Duffy's Blueshirts, formally known as the National Guard or Army Comrades Association, with Cumann na nGaedheal, and the National Centre Party.
+Its deputy leader was Colonel P.J.
+Coughlan of Cork.
+Its secretary was Captain Liam D. Walsh of Dublin.

 The National Corporate Party wished to establish a corporate state in Ireland and was strongly anti-communist.
 Its military wing was the Greenshirts.
 Around eighty of the Blueshirts later became Greenshirts.
 The party raised funds through public dances.
 Unlike the Blueshirts, whose aim had been the establishment of a corporate state while remaining within the British Commonwealth in order to appease moderates within Fine Gael, the National Corporate Party was committed to the establishment of a republic outside of the British Empire with O'Duffy presenting his party as the true successor to the ideals of the Easter Rising.
 The party also committed itself to the preservation and promotion of the Irish language and Gaelic culture, something that would be echoed by a later fascist party in Ireland, Ailtirí na hAiséirghe.